noskovvkirill/mirror_feed/README.md

 - [x] Individual publication pages
 - [x] Distinction between user pages and ensLabel pages
 - [x] Global state for selected article (to display pretty names and not the hashes :)
-- [ ] Feed is replicating itself on curation spaces.
+- [x] Feed is replicating itself on curation spaces.
 Investigate and fix

+#### TODO Post MVP

+I've shifted my priority from a high level of customization to the discovery, curation and feed.
+I aim to build as little as possible and use existing blocks in a clever way.

+I want everyone to be able to create and share curated spaces.
+But I don't want to store them on a server.

+- [ ] Spaces are slow — I query the contributor list multiple times.
+Need to fix and fetch one then reuse for the article queries.
+Or even save the list as the part of the space :-)
-- [ ] Start designing link embeds
+- [ ] Design link embeds
 - [x] Fix the rotation of labels
 - [x] Links push to the top of the page (Next reading list item)
 - [x] Safari custom focus outline for the Reading List